-Note: This lesson shows how to combine the iterative execution of algorithms with the modeler to get more automation.
+Nota: This lessons shows how to combine the iterative execution of algorithm with the modeler to get more automation

-The iterative execution of algorithms is available not just for built-in algorithms, but also for the algorithms that you can create yourself, such as models.
+The iterative execution of algorithms is available not just for built-in algorithms, but also for the algorithms that you can create your self, such as models.
 We are going to see how to combine a model and the iterative execution of algorithms, so we can obtain more complex results with ease.